sygessese/ssource/README.md

 Delete - Remove a zip code from the list.
     DELETE /

-Utilize a service like Postman to send requests to the API Drag and drop the included Postman file to open a testing collection for this API
+Utilize a service like Postman to send requests to the API

+Drag and drop the included file into Postman to open a testing collection for this API

 ## Installation
 Use the node package manager to install stacksource